A school district yanked chocolate milk off the menu. A 9-year-old got his entire class to protest.

 It’s what teachers dream of, Doss said.
 “We’re trying our hardest to inspire our kids to take the information that we teach them and apply it in a real-world situation.”

-The end result: The school agreed to serve chocolate milk one day every two weeks.
+The result: The school agreed to serve chocolate milk one day every two weeks.

-“I felt good about it because I brought back something that everybody wanted,” Jordan told The Post.
+“I felt good about it, because I brought back something that everybody wanted,” Jordan told The Post.

 Wilim, the district chef, said he thinks it’s great the students protested, admitting that he and others in the nutrition department “were missing a key component” until they heard from their most important critics.

-“To remove it completely maybe wasn’t the best decision,” Wilim said, adding, “It was really cool the way that Jordan presented himself to bring in a healthy debate and for us to find a compromise — that chocolate milk should be available as a treat.”
+“To remove it completely maybe wasn’t the best decision,” Wilim said, adding: “It was really cool the way that Jordan presented himself to bring in a healthy debate and for us to find a compromise — that chocolate milk should be available as a treat.”
 He also broke some good news for Jordan: School administrators plan to sweeten the deal they struck with him at Friday’s protest.
 They’ll offer chocolate milk once a week instead of every other week.

 So what was the debate all about?
-Depends on who you ask.
+Depends on whom you ask.

 Jordan’s mom, Jessica Reed, said her son’s protest wasn’t really about chocolate milk; it was about a young person learning he can be a “change agent” and inspire others to do the same.

-Or at least that’s what she was trying to say until Jordan interrupted her.
+At least that’s what she was trying to say until Jordan interrupted her.

-“No, it was about the chocolate milk,” he said
+“No, it was about the chocolate milk,” he said.

 Nevertheless, Jordan and his classmates have been buoyed by their advocacy success.
-They’ve already started talking about other things they want to fight to improve.
+They’ve started talking about other things they want to fight to improve.

 One early favorite: a longer recess.
 Then, Doss said, she gave them some information that might inform their decision.
 She told her students the state required they be in class a certain amount of time.
 More recess could lead to an overall longer school day.